THE RISE OF SPX AND 0DTE OPTIONS – Download whitepaper now

 - Cash Settlement & European Exercise

-- Trading account credited/debited in cash, not ETF shares, and no risk of early assignment
+- Trading account credited/debited in cash, no delivery of unwanted shares or market exposure.
+European style is only exercised at expiration, eliminating risk of early assignment

 - Covered Margin Treatment